 1. Venue

-Here’s a great trick to hosting a both classy and party DIY brunch wedding; choose or rent a venue that has heavy curtains.
-When you have heavy curtains, you get to transition from a bright brunch to a somewhat dim environment which sets the mood for dancing.
+Here’s a great trick to hosting a both classy and party DIY brunch wedding: choose or rent a venue that has heavy curtains.
+When you have heavy curtains, you get to transition from a bright brunch to a somewhat dim environment, which sets the mood for dancing.

 If you are hosting in your home, you can rent out heavy curtains or pipe/drapes to cover your windows when “it’s time” to help with the “transition” and dimming to get onto the “party/dancing.”